Light Emission and Conductance Fluctuations in Electrically Driven and Plasmonically Enhanced Molecular Junctions: Results and discussion

-The instantaneous light emission intensity depends on three major components: (i) the current through the emitting junction; (ii) the voltage across the emitting junction $V_{mid} - V_R$ (through the energy-dependent responsivity of the detector); and (iii) the efficiency for converting electrical energy into photons, which varies with the emitter location \cite{chen_intrinsic_2021} (see Fig.~\ref{fig:wandering}a,b).
-We will show that contributions (i) and (ii) can together explain both negative and positive correlations of photon counts vs. conductance observed in the same junction at different times, while (iii) results in a variation of the overall efficiency of the same PMJ accounted by the prefactor $A$ below.
+As mentioned earlier most of the voltage drop happens across one of the two junctions in series and the light emission is expected to originate from this dominating one as illustrated in Fig.~\ref{fig:spcm-timeseries}d.
+Hence, the conductance $G_1$ of the non-emitting junction is assumed to be much greater than $G_2$, that of the light emitting junction.
+Consequently, small fluctuations in \add{$G_1$} have insignificant impacts on overall conductance and emission intensity.
+The instantaneous light emission intensity depends on three major components: (i) the current through the emitting junction \add{$i(t)$} \cite{schull_electron-plasmon_2009}; (ii) the voltage across the emitting junction $V_{mid} - V_R$ (through the energy-dependent responsivity of the detector); and (iii) the efficiency for converting electrical energy into photons, which varies with the emitter location \cite{chen_intrinsic_2021} (see Fig.~\ref{fig:wandering}a,b).
+We will show that contributions (i) and (ii) can together explain both negative and positive correlations of photon counts vs. conductance observed in the same junction at different times, while (iii) results in a variation of the overall efficiency of the same PMJ accounted for by the prefactor $A$ below.
 The intensity of light emission is therefore modeled by the equation

 where $f(V(t))$ is an experimentally determined function that accounts for the time-averaged voltage-dependent emission and detection efficiency.
-The linear dependence on $i(t)$ is to be interpreted as a first order Taylor expansion valid for a limited range of conductance fluctuations.
+The linear dependence on $i(t)$ is to be interpreted as a first-order Taylor expansion valid for a limited range of conductance fluctuations.
 From the conductance data collected at constant bias, we fit the data from Fig.~\ref{fig:spcm-timeseries} to obtain the values of the parameters $G_1$ and $G_2(t)$.
 These parameters are used to derive the values of $V_{mid} - V_R$ for each value of the conductance.